-These are the best MagSafe cases for your iPhone 12 Pro Max
+Keep your iPhone 12 Pro Max safe and use MagSafe with these cases

 If you enjoy the regular Symmetry Series, the Symmetry Series+ is more of the same, but with the bonus of MagSafe compatibility.
 It is slim, protective, and comes in a few different color combinations to suit your tastes.

-This case from MANKIW is quite slim, so it doesn't add a lot of bulk.
-It has shock absorbing corners to protect your iPhone 12 Pro Max, and a magnetic ring allows it to work with your favorite MagSafe accessories.
-It comes in a few different colors to suit your preferences.
+This unique case gives you a slim profile while offering good protection from everyday bumps and drops.
+The back has a textured, premium fabric material that gives it a chic aesthetic.
+It is also fully compatible with MagSafe accessories, so you don't have to sacrifice form over function.

-Carry on with the best MagSafe iPhone 12 Pro Max cases
+Protection with the best MagSafe iPhone 12 Pro Max cases

-With the best MagSafe iPhone 12 Pro Max cases, you are making sure that your gigantic iPhone is safe and protected without sacrificing MagSafe functionality.
-After all, you paid big bucks to have the biggest of the latest and greatest, so why hinder it?
-With these cases, you won't need to take the case off to use your MagSafe charger or MagSafe accessories like wallets and stands.
-Everything will work flawlessly.
+With the best MagSafe iPhone 12 Pro Max cases, you ensure that your best iPhone is safe and protected without sacrificing MagSafe functionality.
+After all, you paid big bucks to go big, so why hinder it?
+With these cases, you won't need to take the case off to use your MagSafe charger or accessories like the best MagSafe wallets, stands, and even the MagSafe Battery Pack — everything will work flawlessly.

 If you want some recommendations, you can't go wrong with Apple's Silicone or Leather Case with MagSafe.
 The Silicone ones come in great pops of color, are soft to the touch, and look great.
 The Leather cases are made with high-quality leather and develop a gorgeous patina over time, so they get better the more you use them.

+Another good leather option comes from Nomad with the Rugged Leather Case or Rugged Folio, depending on your needs.
+These are made with a rich Horween leather that will age over time, giving it a fantastic distressed look.
+The Rugged Folio has three card slots and a cash stash pocket, and the flap for your cards will also protect the front screen.

-Other great options are OtterBox's Aneu or Symmetry Series+ cases.
+Other great options to consider are OtterBox's Aneu or Symmetry Series+ cases.
 These are slimmer than the Defender Series the brand is known for but still offer top-notch protection.
-They also come in a nice handful of different colors, so there's one for everyone.
+They also come in a nice handful of colors, so there's one for everyone.
+I'd also recommend Incipio's Grip for MagSafe because it's great for those with butterfingers like me who are constantly dropping their device — this case alleviates that problem!
+It also looks nice and minimalistic too.

-And if you want something more affordable, Spigen's Mag Armor case is a good one.
-We like Spigen's offerings because they're very protective, come in many options, and are always affordable, especially if you're on a budget.
+And if you want something more affordable, Spigen's Mag Armor case is another fine choice.
+We like Spigen's very protective offerings; they come in many options and are always affordable, especially if you're on a budget.

 We may earn a commission for purchases using our links.
 Learn more.